Graduate Studies

 509 Standards and Assessment in School Mathematics.
 (3) An analysis of the current state and national standards for school mathematics and their corresponding assessments.
 Other assessment instruments and strategies for implementing the standards and improving student achievement for all learners will also be investigated.
 Prerequisites: Teacher certification.

 510 (cross-listed with DS 510) Foundations of Business Analytics.
 (3) A survey of topics in calculus, applied linear algebra, probability and statistics useful for business decision making.
 The main objective is to lay the foundation required for advanced studies in applied statistics and business analytics.
-Prerequisite: Graduate standing.
+Prerequisite: STAT 276 with a grade of B or better and either MATH 133 with a grade of B or better or MATH 137 with a grade of B or better; or permission of the instructor.

 511 Modern Geometry.
 (3) Topics to be chosen to reflect current trends in geometry.
 Prerequisite: Permission of the instructor.